TrevorShelby/Mao-Online/protocol.md

 	}
 }
 ```
-`name` describes which action the client is taking.
+`type` is always "action" for an action. `name` describes which action the client is taking.
 Certain actions also require an `args` property, which the client provides with any extra information about the action.
-Below is a section for each action, with their `name` as the title.
+Below is a section for each action, with their `name` in the title.

 ##The `talk` Action
 The `talk` action lets the client send a chat message. `args` describes what the client is saying as a string.